 Dr. Bush went on to study Animal Science at the University of Nebraska and then earned his Doctor of Veterinary Medicine from Kansas State University in 1995.
 In 2000, Dr. Bush and his wife Kimberlee moved to Colorado Springs to focus on small animals.
 He enjoys serving pets and their humans in medicine, surgery, and dentistry.
 Dr. Bush and Kimberlee are blessed with four busy children and a puggle named Dennis.
 He’s active with kid’s activities, church, and mountain biking.

 Certified Veterinary Technician

 Jenna has been working the veterinary field since 2009.
 She graduated from PIMA Medical Institute with an Associate in Applied Science.
 She became a certified veterinary technician in January of 2010 and has a special interest in advanced veterinary dentistry.
-Jenna enjoys spending time with her husband, Guy, their dogs; Sasha, Athena, and a kitty named Lady Grey.
+Jenna enjoys spending time with her husband, Guy, their dogs; Apollo, Athena, and a kitty named Lady Grey.
 In her spare time, she enjoys camping, fishing, and snowboarding with friends and family.